justonhart/recursion-exercises/README.md

 ### sumRange.js
 This function accepts a single integer as a parameter, and returns the sum of every integer between the one and the integer passed in (inclusive).

+### power.js
+This function accepts a natural integer base and a natural integer exponent, and returns (base^exponent).